RRFteixeira/yahooFinance/README.md

 ---

+## ⚠️ Disclaimer
+This project is a **work in progress** and still under active development.
+It was **partially developed with the assistance of AI tools** to accelerate learning, design, and implementation.
+The main purpose of this repository is to **practice data engineering skills**, showcase a modern stack, and document my learning journey.

+---

 ## 🎯 Objectives
 - Build a **daily batch ETL pipeline** with Airflow, PySpark, and Parquet.
 - Extend with **real-time ingestion** of stock ticks through Kafka.